vishakha-ramani/inferno-autoscaler/docs/capacity-analyzer.md

-# NOTE: this doc is experimental and may not apply to release v0.0.5 release of WVA
+# NOTE: we are currently updating the documentation to be aligned with the 0.4.0 release
 # Capacity Analyzer

 ## Overview